yahya-mhf/Number-gessing-game/README.md

 # Number Guessing Game

-⚠️ **Warning**: This is just a simple game created to help you practice coding. **Don't waste your time** if you're looking for a serious game—it's just for learning purposes!
+⚠️ **Warning**: This is just a simple game created to help you practice coding. **Don't waste your time** —it's just for learning purposes!

 Welcome to the **Number Guessing Game**!
 This is a fun, interactive game where you try to guess a randomly generated number within a specific range.
 The game provides feedback on whether your guess is too high or too low, and the number of attempts varies based on the difficulty level chosen.